-Most store-bought honey mustard dressing is loaded with chemicals and preservatives, but it’s actually really simple to make.
+Most store-bought honey mustard dressing is loaded with chemicals and preservatives, but it’s actually really simple to make yourself at home.
 You probably already have what you need in your refrigerator.
-There are a few nuances to keeping it healthy, and of course to making sure that it’s totally delicious.
+There are a few nuances to keeping it healthy, and of course to make sure that it’s totally delicious

-Choose a local raw honey if you can as it will still contain enzymes and be lower on the glycemic index.
-Mass produced honey is heated and processed, which destroys it’s enzymes and nutrients, and makes it higher on the glycemic index.
+Choose local raw honey if you can as it will still contain enzymes and be lower on the glycemic index.
+Mass-produced honey is heated and processed, which destroys it’s enzymes and nutrients and makes it higher on the glycemic index.
 Local honey is a bonus as it will contain some local pollen, which can help with seasonal allergies.
 Just do your best and find the least refined honey that you can buy.
 Honey from different regions will taste different, find one that you like the taste of.

 Star #2: Dijon Mustard